 Which exam you need to take depends on your level of education and experience, as well as what licenses your state regulatory board offers.
-The bachelors social work exam is intended for those with a bachelor’s degree in social work who have recently graduated from their undergrad program and looking for an entry-level position.
-If you obtain your masters in social work, taking the bachelor’s exam is not required.
-The masters social work exam are for those who have recently graduated from their MSW program and ready to begin accruing work hours towards a higher level license.
-Know that not all states require the masters exam be taken before social workers can begin their required work experience.
+The bachelor's social work exam is intended for those with a bachelor’s degree in social work who have recently graduated from their undergrad program and looking for an entry-level position.
+If you obtain your master's in social work, taking the bachelor’s exam is not required.
+The master's social work exam is for those who have recently graduated from their MSW program and ready to begin accruing work hours towards a higher-level license.
+Know that not all states require the master's exam to be taken before social workers can begin their required work experience.
 Some states only require the clinical social work exam.
 And finally, the advanced generalist and clinical social work exam are for those who have completed their state’s required work hours, and ready to practice independently.
 The difference between the two licenses is Advanced Generalists provide non-clinical services, while Licensed Clinical Social Workers (LCSW) provides clinical support.
 Very few people take the Advanced Generalist Exam.

 Here at TDC, we’ve created social work exam prep programs for those studying for their Masters and Clinical exam.
 We also offer exam prep for the state-specific Law and Ethics exam for California social workers.

 Learn How to Become a Social Worker by StateSocial Work Licensure state overview, and click on your state for details.

 *with the exception of the California LCSW Law & Ethics Exam which is administered by the CA Bureau of Behavioral Sciences (BBS).
 California social workers must take this exam before taking the ASWB Clinical social work exam.